 - The vagina shortens and loses elasticity.
 Vaginal secretions are reduced, and the lining of the vagina thins.
 These changes can make sex less enjoyable, and can limit sperm movement.

 These changes in women’s reproductive systems mean that as they get older, having a baby gets more difficult.
 With age, your cycles may become irregular and it can become difficult to track your ovulation day.

 With Inito, you can take the guesswork out of tracking your fertile window.
-Not only can you accurately track your follicular phase with Inito, you can confirm that ovulation actually happened.
-Because it tracks LH and progesterone (PdG), Inito gives you a complete picture of ovulation.
+Not only can you accurately track your follicular phase with Inito, you can also confirm that ovulation actually happened.
+Because it tracks LH and progesterone metabolite PdG, Inito gives you a complete picture of ovulation.

 If you’re trying to get pregnant later in life, don’t wait to get help from a professional.
 The American College of Obstetricians and Gynecologists now recommends that women over 35 seek treatment if they’ve been trying to get pregnant for six months or more.
 Women over 40 should get evaluated by a fertility specialist if they are interested in conceiving.

 - Women’s odds of pregnancy decline with age, starting at around 32 years.
 But your odds of conceiving are still greater than 50% throughout your 30s.